chrisgrieser/nvim-scissors/README.md

 regularly), and there is little `nvim-scissors` can do about that.

-What you can do, however, is to copy individual snippets files from the `friendly-snippets` repository into your own snippet folder, and edit them then.
+What you can do, however, is to copy individual snippets files from the `friendly-snippets` repository into your own snippet folder, and edit them there.

 ### Auto-triggered Snippets
 While the VSCode snippet format does not support auto-triggered snippets,